-The PSAR provides information on the geography and demography of an area extending to a radius of 80 kilometres (km) in any direction from the Barakah site center-point, defined by the Emirates Nuclear Energy Company (ENEC) as the midpoint on a line connecting the center-points of Unit 1 and Unit 2.
+The PSAR provides information on the geography and demography of an area extending to a radius of 80 kilometres (km) in any direction from the Barakah site centrepoint, defined by the Emirates Nuclear Energy Corporation (ENEC) as the midpoint on a line connecting the centrepoint s of Unit 3 and Unit 4.

-The exclusion area boundary (EAB) is an elliptical area shape with a center that coincides with center-point of the site.
+The exclusion area boundary (EAB) is an elliptical area shape with a centre that coincides with centrepoint of the site.
 The EAB for the site encompasses both units.
-The low population zone (LPZ) for the site is also an elliptical shape that is formed by joining two circles of 3 km radius that surround each reactor unit.
-ENEC is the owner of the reactor site and the land within the EAB and has legal authority over all activities that are conducted permitted within the EAB.
+The low population zone (LPZ) for the site is also an elliptical shape that is formed by joining two circles of 3-km radius that surround each reactor unit.
+ENEC is the owner of the reactor site and the land within the EAB and has legal authority over all activities that are conducted within the EAB.

-The cumulative population, including both the resident and transient population in the years 2005 (census data), 2017 (expected year for initial operation of the first unit), and 2078 (expected year for phase-out) within the LPZ, within 20 km of the site, and within 80 km from the center of the proposed site is described in the PSAR.
+The cumulative population, including both the resident and transient population in the years 2005 (census data), 2017 (expected year for initial operation of the first unit), and 2080 (expected year for phase-out) within the LPZ, within 20 km of the site, and within 80 km from the centre of the proposed site is described in the PSAR.